 Having dyslexia doesn't mean you're not bright, it means that you have an alternative way of thinking.
 Dyslexics view the world very differently from others.
 You might say they see more.
 While most people perceive the world linearly, dyslexics see in multiple perspectives.
-However, this becomes a serious handicap when viewing linear symbols, such as letters or words.
+However, this can become a serious handicap when viewing linear symbols, such as letters, numbers or words.

 Dyslexia, involving problems with reading, writing, spelling, memory, organization and time management, can affect people of all backgrounds and abilities.
 As a dyslexic student you have a unique learning style, and understanding this can help you take control and study in a way that is most effective for you.